 In June 1945, 50 countries signed the United Nations Charter and pledged to maintain international peace and security.
 The war left millions of refugees and displaced persons and the aftermath of the wide damage done to the infrastructure of many European cities to deal with.
 During July and August 1945 meetings were held at Potsdam to decide the division of Germany and the nature of its occupation.
 This division would harden during the years of the Cold War and remain until the eventual re-unification of Germany in 1990.

-There was great public interest in bringing the Nazi leaders to justice - particularly with more and more information coming to light about the atrocities that had been committed in death camps and elsewhere.
-Press coverage kept the public informed about what was going on in preparing for the war crimes trials as you can see from the examples below.
-There was a huge interest in hearing about the preparations for the trials of the hated Nazi leaders and a wish for retribution.
+There was great public interest in bringing the hated Nazi leaders to justice - particularly with more and more information coming to light about the atrocities that had been committed in death camps and elsewhere.
+The public wanted to know how preparations for the trials were progressing with the hope of retribution.
+You can see examples of the press coverage below.